abhishek-kumar-code/Redfish_Public/Specification.md

 This clause contains a set of common properties across all Redfish resources.
 The property names in this clause shall not be used for any other purpose, even if they are not implemented in a particular resource.

 Common properties are defined in the base "Resource" Redfish Schema.
-For OData Schema representations, this is in `Resource_v1.xml`.
-For JSON Schema representations, this is in `Resource.v1_0_0.json`.
-For OpenAPI representations, this is in `Resource.v1_0_0.yaml`.
+For OData Schema representations, this is in Resource_v1.xml.
+For JSON Schema representations, this is in Resource.v1_0_0.json.
+For OpenAPI representations, this is in Resource.v1_0_0.yaml.

 #### Id<a id="id-property"></a>

-The `Id` property of a resource uniquely identifies the resource within the Resource Collection that contains it.
-The value of `Id` shall be unique across a Resource Collection.
+The Id property of a resource uniquely identifies the resource within the Resource Collection that contains it.
+The value of Id shall be unique across a Resource Collection.

 #### Name<a id="name-property"></a>